Performance summary 2020/2021

 Details on our fuel poverty projects and links to partner organisations are available on our website.73Develop joint information and awareness campaigns, and co-ordinate with partners to provide customers with help.

 We have six ‘Power Up’ fuel poverty schemes to support customers who are facing fuel poverty.
-We supported 8,672 customers to save over £2.6 million a year.74Provide fuel poverty training to our sta who have contact with members of the public.
+We supported 8,603 customers to save over £3.4 million a year.74Provide fuel poverty training to our staff who have contact with members of the public.

 We use data analysis to identify areas with a high concentration of vulnerable households.
-During 2019/20 we increased the number of data indicators and vulnerability factors we consider.76Develop local outreach services.
+During 2020/21 the PSR hub was viewed 130,556 times.76Develop local outreach services.

 ‘Affordable Warmth’ and other outreach services helped 10,619 customers to save over £5.8 million a year.